-As discussed in the Introduction to this memorandum, staff has worked to address the Board's directives in the Initiating Resolution and has at this time reached the stage of developing draft Ordinance language for a portion of the first directive (lot size for both standard and cluster configurations) and the second and third directives in their entirety (utilities, new grandfathering provision).
-This draft language is provided in
+As discussed in the Introduction to this memorandum, staff has worked to address the Board's directives in the Initiating Resolution and developed draft Ordinance language for a portion of the first directive (lot size for both standard and cluster configurations) and the second and third directives in their entirety (utilities, new grandfathering provision).
+This draft language is provided in Attachment Nos.
+3-8.

 ORD-22-0002.
-Amendments for R-8, Rural Residential and A-1, General Agricultural Lot Size and Related Requirements August 11, 2022 Page 4
+Amendments for R-8, Rural Residential and A-1, General Agricultural Lot Size and Related Requirements

+September 7, 2022

+Page 4